seyadeodin/fm-state-workshop/src/app/exercise-url/readme.md

    - String fields can use default behavior
    - Number fields need parse/serialize functions
-   - Boolean fields need true/false parsing
+   - Boolean fields need proper conversion
-   - Provide sensible default values

-3. **Handle edge cases**:

-   - Invalid numbers should fallback to defaults
-   - Missing boolean values should default to false
-   - Ensure SSR compatibility with defaults
+   - Date fields need validation

-4. **Test the functionality**:
+3. **Test the implementation**:
-   - Fill out the form and verify URL updates
+   - Fill out the form and copy the URL
-   - Refresh the page and confirm form state persists
+   - Refresh the page - form should retain values
+   - Share the URL with someone else
-   - Use browser back/forward to navigate
+   - Use browser back/forward buttons
-   - Copy URL and open in new tab to verify shareability

 ### Success Criteria:

-After implementing URL query state:

-- ✅ Form data persists across page refreshes
+- All form state persists in URL query parameters
-- ✅ URLs are shareable and bookmarkable
+- URLs are shareable and bookmarkable
-- ✅ Browser navigation works with form state
+- Browser navigation works correctly
-- ✅ No hydration mismatches in SSR
+- No hydration mismatches in SSR
-- ✅ Form maintains the same UX and functionality
-- ✅ Invalid query parameters gracefully fallback to defaults

-### Bonus Challenges:

-1. **Search Results State**: Also move search filters (direct flights toggle, sort options) to query parameters
-2. **Selected Flight State**: Store the selected flight ID in the URL
-3. **Deep Linking**: Allow direct links to specific search results with pre-applied filters

-The end result should be a flight booking form where every aspect of the user's search and selection process is preserved in the URL, making it a truly shareable and bookmarkable experience.
+- Type safety is maintained throughout